A DOC competition to encourage West Coast kids to tell their nature stories attracted 88 entries from throughout the West Coast.

 For Conservation Week's fiftieth year, we reflect on the groups and people in Taranaki who have protected our nature and inspired the next 50 years of conservation.

-See nature through new eyes with our Conservation Week activities and online resources.
+Take a moment to celebrate and enjoy nature with our Conservation Week activities and online resources.